How to become

 Career tips

-You may find it helpful to have accounting skills and qualifications because of the budget management work involved with this job.
+You might find it useful to have accounting skills and qualifications to handle the budget management work involved with this job.

 Professional and industry bodies